Mark Adair

 Mark Richard Adair (born 27 March 1996) is an Irish international cricketer from Northern Ireland, currently playing for Northern Knights in domestic cricket.

 He has played county cricket in England for Warwickshire County Cricket Club.
+In Northern Ireland, he has played club cricket for CIYMS, although he will be playing at Lisburn Cricket Club for the 2024 season.

-He is a right-arm fast bowler, who also bats right-handed.
+He is a right-arm medium pace bowler, who also bats right-handed.
 He made his international debut in May 2019.
 In January 2020, he was one of nineteen players to be awarded a central contract from Cricket Ireland, the first year in which all contracts were awarded on a full-time basis.

-Domestic and T20 career
+Domestic career

 Adair's first wicket in first-class cricket was Marcus Trescothick.
-He made his Twenty20 debut on 27 May 2016 for Warwickshire against Worcestershire Rapids in the 2016 NatWest t20 Blast and his List A debut in the 2017 Royal London One-Day Cup on 10 May 2017.
+He made his Twenty20 debut on 27 May 2016 for Warwickshire against Worcestershire Rapids in the 2016 NatWest T20 Blast and his List A debut in the 2017 Royal London One-Day Cup on 10 May 2017.

-In July 2019, Adair was selected to play for the Belfast Titans in the inaugural edition of the Euro T20 Slam cricket tournament.
-However, the following month the tournament was cancelled.

 In May 2022, in the 2022 Inter-Provincial Cup, Adair scored his first century in List A cricket, with 108 runs against Munster Reds.